MichalMalenda/pythonPrinciplesChallenges/README.md

 Write a function named palindrome that takes a single string as its parameter.
 Your function should return True if the string is a palindrome, and False otherwise.

+<h1>Challenge - Up and down</h1>
+Define a function named up_down that takes a single number as its parameter.
+Your function return a tuple containing two numbers; the first should be one lower than the parameter, and the second should be one higher.

+For example, calling up_down(5) should return (4, 6).

+<h1>Challenge - Consecutive zeros</h1>
+The goal of this challenge is to analyze a binary string consisting of only zeros and ones.
+Your code should find the biggest number of consecutive zeros in the string.
+For example, given the string:

+"1001101000110"
+The biggest number of consecutive zeros is 3.

+Define a function named consecutive_zeros that takes a single parameter, which is the string of zeros and ones.
+Your function should return the number described above.